How AI And Blockchain Technologies Are Reforming Supply Chain Management

 When finished products must meet safety compliance regulations demanded by consumers, it could delay deliveries due to the lack of processes.
 Plus, siloed data and a lack of analytical visibility make reporting and business intelligence difficult to improve supply chains.
 Procurement of materials may be easy, but that does not guarantee delivery 100% on time, especially with varied shipping time frames and time zones.Suppliers, clients, and customers across geographies and time zones require careful coordination.
 But, unfortunately, that often leads to lousy stakeholder management.

-From the time of product pickup to the time it reaches the end-user — all of it can be tracked end-to-end through AI and Blockchain.
+From the time of product pickup to the time it reaches the end user— all of it can be tracked end-to-end through AI and blockchain.
 The latter, in fact, also has a permanently saved digital ledger, which is error-free and safe for holding transactions.
 Organizations can digitize physical assets and create a decentralized transactional record for greater visibility.
-SCM can thus eliminate shipping delays, a reduction in fraud and errors, and improved management.
+SCM can thus eliminate shipping delays, reduce fraud and errors, and improve management.
 Now let us understand their benefits in detail.

-Seven benefits of adopting AI and Blockchain in supply chain
+Seven benefits of adopting AI and blockchain in the supply chain

 1. Smarter scalability across geographies